bitfoundation/bitplatform/docs/bit-csharp-client/getting-started.md

 ## Launching the controls in Android

-To launch the controls in iOS, call the  BitCSharpClientControls.Init(); method in the OnCreate overridden method of the MainActivity class after the Xamarin.Forms framework has been initialized.
+To launch the controls in Android, call the  BitCSharpClientControls.Init(); method in the OnCreate overridden method of the MainActivity class after the Xamarin.Forms framework has been initialized.

 ```cs
 protected override void OnCreate(Bundle savedInstanceState)